PeterAkaJohn/Sightseeing/README.md

 * Leaving routes like they were and only changed AddFavorite and Logout to implement the jwt middleware (will come back to it if I need to secure more routes to only be visibile by those authenticated)

-* Most of the layouts refactored in presentational and container components, found a way to pass props to children in react-router v4
+* layouts and components refactored in presentational and container components, found a way to pass props to children in react-router v4

 # IMPLEMENTING: